rocher/mold/README.md

   * for a given directory, variable replacement recursively for all mold files in all subdirectories

-  * variable replacement in file names
+  * variable replacement in filenames

   * inclusion of other templates